-Te Marautanga o Aotearoa (TMoA) incorporates a vision and principles for the revitalisation of te reo Māori and advances educational excellence and success for every mokopuna in schools and settings whose designated character is grounded in te ao Māori and who deliver learning through te reo Māori.
+Te Marautanga o Aotearoa incorporates a vision and principles for the revitalisation of te reo Māori, and advances educational excellence and success for every mokopuna in kura whose designated character is grounded in te ao Māori and who deliver learning through te reo Māori.
 As such, Te Tiriti o Waitangi is central to Te Marautanga o Aotearoa.

 Te Marautanga o Aotearoa recognises that every mokopuna deserves to be supported to reach their full potential and to be immersed and gain expertise in te reo Māori, tikanga Māori, mātauranga Māori, and te ao Māori.
-Te Marautanga o Aotearoa is brought to life through classroom learning experiences and teaching contexts, where kaiako are supported by a curriculum that allows them to focus on inspiring learning through rich and engaging local, national, and global contexts.
+It is brought to life through classroom learning experiences and teaching contexts, where kaiako are supported by a curriculum that allows them to focus on inspiring learning through rich and engaging local, national, and global contexts.

-Te Marautanga o Aotearoa is being redesigned using a Māori-centred approach that is cognisant and consistent with government priorities and with the central position of Māori language and culture and the aspirations of whānau, hapū, and iwi for education delivered in te reo Māori.
+The curriculum is being redesigned using a Māori-centred approach consistent with the aspirations of whānau, hapū and iwi for education delivered in te reo Māori.1

-The redesigned Te Marautanga o Aotearoa (including all eight wāhanga ako and the overarching framework) will be required teaching from the beginning of 2027.
-These wāhanga ako will be developed and released in phases with Te Reo Rangatira Years 0-6 and Pāngarau Years 0-8 the first to be required in schools and kura and taught from Term 1, 2025.
+Te Kāwanatanga o Aotearoa New Zealand Government A Māori-centred design and engagement approach is based on Māori principles that acknowledge te reo Māori, te ao Māori, mātauranga Māori, and Māori Data Sovereignty as foundational.
+This approach demonstrates genuine partnership in the redesign of Te Marautanga o Aotearoa that is for Māori, with Māori and by Māori.
+The redesigned Te Marautanga o Aotearoa (including all eight wāhanga ako and the overarching framework) will be required to be taught from the beginning of 2027.
+These wāhanga ako will be developed and released in phases, with Te Reo Rangatira Years 0-6 and Pāngarau Years 0-8 being required in kura and schools and taught from Term 1, 2025.